patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 - [Dropdown ](/components/dropdown)
 - [Wizard](/components/wizard)

 # Major release notes

 The following notes outline the changes we made to our React and HTML (Core) libraries for this major release.
-Breaking changes affect your product’s existing implementation and require you to adjust your codebase.

-Some of these changes can be flagged and fixed automically by using our Codemods, but other changes must be manually addressed.
-When a change require manual intervention, it will be marked accordingly in the notes.
+Some of these changes can be flagged and fixed automatically by using our Codemods, but other changes must be manually addressed.
+When a change requires manual intervention, it will be marked accordingly in the notes.

 ## Global changes